Best Project Management Software for Multiple Projects in 2023

 - Performance can be sluggish

 ClickUp is cheap, cheerful and has a wide range of options on the menu.
-Users have a choice of views including lists, Gantt charts and kanban boards.
+Users have a choice of views including lists, Gantt charts and kanban boards (it’s one of the best kanban apps).
 It’s also possible to create custom fields, so you can craft your project in a way that suits you and your in-house terminology.

 The most basic paid plan, Unlimited, comes with some excellent reporting tools that give you detailed insight into all of your projects, while allowing you to track the progress of tasks.
 If you’re a fan of Agile methodologies, you can also implement sprint management and create backlogs.
 That’s great considering the most affordable plan costs just $5 per user per month.